seL4/docs/FrequentlyAskedQuestions.md

 The unverified x86 version of seL4 supports VT-d extensions on the experimental branch.
 The VT-d extensions allow the kernel to restrict DMA and thereby enable DMA devices with untrusted user-level drivers.
-We are currently working on providing similar verified support for A15 ARM boards with SystemMMU.
+There is unverified support for the SystemMMU on multiple ARM boards.

 ## Does seL4 support multicore?
  On x86, seL4 can be configured to